Thank you, everyone, for your feedback and comments. I’m glad you are finding this post so helpful!

 Step 2: Get a free* domainr.com API key

-- Sign up for a free account at mashape.com‘s market
+- Sign up for a free account at rapidapi.com

-- Subscribe to the domainr.com API via mashape.com.
-You might need to put in your credit card info in case you go over the lookup limit (10,000/month).
+- Subscribe to the domainr.com API via rapidapi.com’s marketplace.
+It’s a freemium model, so you will need to put in your credit card info in case you go over the lookup limit (10,000/month).

 - *It’s free up to 10,000 lookups per month.
 If you share your google sheet publicly, you risk hitting that limit quickly and you’ll be charged.

-- Add the domainr API to a mashape application (which could be the Default Application created for you)
+- Add the domainr API to a Rapidapi application (which could be the Default Application created for you)

 Step 3: Use it

 On the first page of the spreadsheet, paste your API key into the yellow box.
 (If you can’t edit the cell, it means you forgot to copy the sheet to your own drive.)